 * Click here for rating key

 L'Escale Restaurant Review: For a meal at least, this Provençal restaurant, located in Greenwich's waterfront Delamar hotel, transports you to the shores of Southern France.
-L'Escale is ensconced in a setting that actually originated across the ocean and was meticulously reassembled stateside.
-Restaurateurs Rick Wahlstedt and Jean Denoyer, creators of Manhattan's Le Colonial, knew what they were doing in putting together L'Escale, which means “stopover.”
-Bright red chairs adorn the terrace and the dining room is bathed in white, right down to the faux antique fireplace.
-Choose the escargots en croûte or the tomato tartare with watermelon and arugula to begin.
-Continue with seared halibut and wild mushrooms or the grilled Berkshire pork chop with a grapes and mushroom fricassée.
+L'Escale is ensconced in a setting that actually originated across the ocean.
+The floors are covered with two-century-old stone terra cotta tiles imported from Provence, and a wood-burning fireplace came from a castle in the south of France.
+Restaurateurs Rick Wahlstedt and Jean Denoyer, creators of Manhattan's Le Colonial, knew what they were doing in putting together L'Escale, which means "stopover."
+Bright red chairs adorn the terrace, and the dining room is bathed in white.
+Begin with the hand-cut Prime beef tartare with kettle chips and truffle rémoulade or the grilled local-caught calamari with eggplant caviar and preserved lemon.
+Continue with the Alaskan black cod with griddled cauliflower and creamed carrot-spinach in a ginger glaze or the chicken paillard with heirloom tomato, cucumber, arugula and red onion.
 When you order dinner, make sure to request the black and white chocolate soufflé for dessert.
-Otherwise, select the delicate warm pear almond cake spiked with port wine sauce served with honey ice cream.
-A fine French wine list with several vintage Champagnes on offer will no doubt enhance the experience.
+Otherwise, select the delicate warm pear almond cake spiked with port wine sauce and served with honey ice cream.
+A fine French wine list with several vintage Champagnes will no doubt enhance the experience.
 While it's certainly not typical French cuisine, and you're paying dearly for the meal, it's a lot cheaper than a plane ticket to Nice.
+For more casual fare with the same romantic atmosphere, select a few choices from the lounge menu featuring cocktails with classic movie appellations, plates such as a burger and fries, and wines and Champagnes by the glass.
 That said, for a real splurge, stay over at the Delamar for a romantic evening.